ServeurpersoCom/s2s.cpp/README.md

 - Silero VAD on CPU, one 32 ms window at a time, with hysteresis so a breath never opens a turn
-- Smart Turn v3.2 end of turn classifier, called only on a speech to silence boundary, so a thinking pause is not mistaken for a finished sentence
+- Smart Turn v3.2 end of turn classifier, called only on a speech to silence boundary, on a sliding window of the stream, so a thinking pause is not mistaken for a finished sentence
 - Parakeet TDT 0.6B v3 recognition, 25 European languages with
   punctuation and casing, non autoregressive duration prediction
-- Qwen3-TTS synthesis through the qwentts.cpp C ABI, in process and streamed sentence by sentence
+- Qwen3-TTS CustomVoice synthesis through the qwentts.cpp C ABI, in process, streamed sentence by sentence, 9 preset voices and optional batching of concurrent sessions on the GPU
-- Barge-in: the TTS is cancelled, the LLM request is aborted and the assistant message is truncated to what was really played
+- Barge-in: the synthesis stops, the LLM request is aborted, and the conversation keeps only the sentences the user really heard
-- OpenAI Realtime protocol over WebSocket, so existing clients connect unchanged
+- OpenAI Realtime protocol over WebSocket, with the conversation owned by the client: the server keeps nothing between two turns
 - Embedded web UI plus `s2s.js`, the same client as a standalone ES module to drop on any page
+- No conversation text in the server log

 ## Architecture

 ```
-mic -> WebSocket -> Silero VAD -> Smart Turn -> Parakeet TDT -+
+mic -> WebSocket -> 24 to 16 kHz -> Silero VAD -> Smart Turn -> Parakeet TDT -+
                                                                               |
                                                   OpenAI chat completions (external)
                                                                               |
-speaker <- WebSocket <- sentence split <- qwentts.cpp <-------+
+speaker <- WebSocket <- qwentts.cpp <- sentence split <-----------------------+
 ```

 Everything except the LLM runs inside `s2s-server`.
-A GPU is required: the ASR and the TTS share one device context.
+Parakeet and Qwen3-TTS run on the best GPU found, Silero and Smart Turn on the CPU.
+See [docs/ARCHITECTURE.md](docs/ARCHITECTURE.md) for the threads, the turn state machine and the protocol.

 ## Build

 ```
 git clone https://github.com/ServeurpersoCom/s2s.cpp.git
 cd s2s.cpp
 git submodule update --init      # ggml and qwentts.cpp, not the ggml inside qwentts.cpp
 ./buildcuda.sh                   # NVIDIA GPU
 ./buildvulkan.sh                 # AMD/Intel GPU (Vulkan)
 ./buildsycl.sh                   # Intel GPU (SYCL)
+./buildcpu.sh                    # CPU with BLAS
+./buildtermux.sh                 # Android, Termux
-./buildall.sh                    # all backends, runtime DL loading
+./buildall.sh                    # CPU, CUDA and Vulkan, runtime DL loading
 NVCC_CCBIN=g++-13 ./buildcuda.sh # rolling release distros (Arch w/ GCC 16, etc.)
 ```

+`GGML_BACKEND` picks a device by name (`CUDA0`, `Vulkan1`...) when the machine has several.

 ## Models

 ```
-./models.sh                      # prebuilt GGUF -> models/
+./models.sh                      # prebuilt GGUF -> models/, 1.7b talker, Q8_0
+./models.sh --talker 0.6b        # smaller talker, for a small card next to a LLM
 ./checkpoints.sh                 # upstream checkpoints -> checkpoints/
 ./convert.py                     # checkpoints -> GGUF
 ./quantize.sh                    # Q4_K_M to Q8_0 derived from the F32 base
 ```

+`--quant` and `--tts` pick the ASR and TTS quants.
+The server loads, for each model, the largest one present in `models/`, at the best quant up to Q8_0.
+The TTS checkpoints belong to the qwentts.cpp submodule.

 ## Run